peterpot/openath.github.io/_posts/2016-04-11-licence-checker.md

 ## Building into your own web sites ##

-Naturally, we built this kind of code into our own entries system, which is taking entries for four English counties as we speak.
-You can do the same too.
+We built this kind of code into our own entries system, which is taking entries for four English counties at the time of writing.
+(We can do the same for you - contact opentrack@reportlab.com if interested).

 England Athletics has an interface ("API") which lets developers look up athletes, as we are doing here.
 But it uses a complex protocol, SOAP.
 We made a simpler wrapper around it which works with very simple URL calls you can make in your browser.
 We've
 <a href="/licencecheck/#apidocs">explained this here</a>.

-Hopefully anyone can now do checks in simple Javascript in a web form, as people enter races; or write their own code within spreadsheets.
+We hope that web developers can now do checks at the time people enter races, using simple Javascript in a web form; or write their own code to do checks within spreadsheet macros.

 If you'd like to use this, you're most welcome.
 Please
 <a href="mailto:opentrack@reportlab.com">email us</a> to let us know as a courtesy, or join in with our
-<a href="http://forum.opentrack.run">athletics developers forum</a>.
+<a href="http://forum.opentrack.run">athletics developers' forum</a>.

 It would also be really helpful if you can "like" or "share" the tool itself.

-I'd like to publicly say thanks to Richard While at England Athletics for his timely support and help with the API.
+I'd like to say a public thank-you to Richard While at England Athletics for his timely support and help with the API.

 - Andy Robinson